Thailand travel tips

 Pad Thai – Thai style fried noodles

-Pad Thai, one of the most well-known Thai dishes, is easily found in Bangkok.
+Pad Thai, one of the most well-known Thai dishes, is easily found in Bangkok or other popular destinations in Thailand.
 After adding some bean sprouts, eggs, and onions and mixing for a few minutes before serving, visitors can also add the hot pan-cooked noodles.
 This dish comprises a cuisine that stimulates customers’ taste senses with a combination of four spices, including chili powder, fish sauce, sugar, and peanuts.

 Tom Kha Gai – Chicken soup with Thai coconut galangal